-Editor’s note: This story refers to travel as it was at the height of the Covid-19 pandemic in 2020, when lockdowns and travel bans were in effect in most of the world.
-Since then, travel has largely returned as vaccination rates rose, and it makes sense again to consider travel credit cards — including our top recommendation as of July 2021, the Chase Sapphire Preferred.
+Editor’s note: This story refers to travel as it was at the height of the COVID-19 pandemic in 2020, when lockdowns and travel bans were in effect in most of the world.
+Since then, travel has returned as vaccination rates rose, despite new concerns amid new variants and waves.
+While some of the tips here may still apply, it might also make sense to consider travel credit cards more conventionally.

 At one point, daily air passenger totals dropped to numbers we haven’t seen since the Eisenhower administration.
 Even if you want to travel, not much is open right now and the possibility of future lockdowns is real.